-The north, east, and vertical acceleration increments (An, Ae, and Av) from the strapdown function (refer to Figure 3-10) are corrected for gravity and Earth Coriolis, and integrated to yield inertial north (V_n) and east (V_e), and vertical velocities (Vk).
-V_n and V_e are divided by appropriate Earth radii to produce latitude and longitude vehicle rates, which are integrated to give the change in system latitude and longitude.
+The north, east, and vertical acceleration increments (An, Ae, and Av) from the strapdown function (refer to Figure 3-10) are corrected for gravity and Earth Coriolis, and integrated to yield inertial north $(V_n)$ and east (Ve), and vertical velocities (Vk).
+Vn and Ve are divided by appropriate Earth radii to produce latitude and longitude vehicle rates, which are integrated to give the change in system latitude and longitude.
 The Earth rates (derived from latitude) and vehicle rates are fed back to the strapdown function where they are appropriately subtracted from gyro-measured rates used to modify sensor block attitude.

 3.2.5.1 Vertical Loops.
-The vertical loops are defined as the control channels keeping the strapdown stabilized platform model DCM level, and in the local vertical.
+The vertical loops are de-